Mining powerhouse Australia to tighten up exploration rules

 Fortescue Solomon project.
 Image from Fortescue.

-A draft of the new code published on Thursday would impose new environmental requirements, plus a need for qualified experts to sign off on estimates of minerals and metals to be mined.
+A draft of the new code published on Thursday would impose additional environmental requirements, plus a need for qualified experts to sign off on estimates of minerals and metals to be mined.
 The tweaked JORC Code — or Australasian Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves — will require ministerial approval before coming into force.

-“It puts the handbrake on companies making up their own terminology and definitions,” Steve Hunt, JORC committee chair told Bloomberg.
+“It puts the handbrake on companies making up their own terminology and definitions,” Steve Hunt, JORC committee chair, told Bloomberg.
 “There’s always a tendency for companies to talk up, as best they can, their investment opportunities.
 This code provides technical guardrails.”

 Australia has a vast mining industry, with players large and small seeking to exploit the nation’s trove of mineral resources including iron ore, gold, and copper, as well materials central to new-energy technology such as lithium.
 The JORC Code has its roots in the 1970s, when thousands of investors lost billions after a mining company falsified exploration results, then collapsed.
 It was first published in 1989 and last updated more than a decade ago.